Leaf spring: History

 The earliest known leaf springs began appearing on carriages in France in the mid-17th century in the form of the two-part elbow spring (as the illustrated example from Lisbon), and later migrated to England and Germany, appearing on the carriages of the wealthy in those countries around 1750.
 Dr. Richard Lovell Edgeworth was awarded three gold medals by the Society of English Arts and Manufacturers in 1768 for demonstrating the superiority of sprung carriages.
-By 1796, William Felton's A Treatise on Carriages and Harness showed that leaf springs were being marketed regularly by the late 18th century carriage industry.
+By 1796, William Felton's A Treatise on Carriages showed that leaf springs were being marketed regularly by the late 18th century carriage industry.

 Obadiah Elliot is credited with inventing the modern leaf spring with his 1804 patent on elliptical leaf springs, which brought him significant recognition and revenue, and engineers began studying leaf springs to develop improved designs and manufacturing processes.
 The mechanics and deflection of leaf springs were developed by Clark (1855), Franz Reuleaux (1861), and G.R.
 Henderson (1894).
 Improved steel rolling processes, process instruments, and spring steel alloys were developed during the latter half of the 19th century as well, making the manufacture of leaf springs more consistent and less expensive.

 Leaf springs were very common on automobiles until the 1970s when automobile manufacturers shifted primarily to front-wheel drive, and more sophisticated suspension designs were developed using coil springs instead.
 Today leaf springs are still used in heavy commercial vehicles such as vans and trucks, SUVs, and railway carriages.
 For heavy vehicles, they have the advantage of spreading the load more widely over the vehicle's chassis, whereas coil springs transfer it to a single point.
 Unlike coil springs, leaf springs also locate the rear axle, eliminating the need for trailing arms and a Panhard rod, thereby saving cost and weight in a simple live axle rear suspension.
 A further advantage of a leaf spring over a helical spring is that the end of the leaf spring may be guided along a definite path.
 In many late 1990s and early 2000s trucks, the leaf spring is connected to a Hinkle Beam ball joint.

 The leaf spring also has seen modern applications in cars.
 For example, the 1963 Chevrolet Corvette Sting Ray uses a transverse leaf spring for its independent rear suspension.
 Similarly, 2016 Volvo XC90 has a transverse leaf spring using composite materials for its rear suspension, similar in concept to the front suspension of the 1983 Corvette.
-This arrangement uses a straight leaf spring that is tightly secured to the chassis at the center; the ends of the spring are bolted to the wheel suspension, allowing the spring to work independently on each wheel.
+This arrangement uses a straight leaf spring that is tightly secured to the chassis at the centre; the ends of the spring are bolted to the wheel suspension, allowing the spring to work independently on each wheel.
 This suspension is smaller, flatter and lighter than a traditional setup.